gvwilson/fiction/iffy/index.md

 suddenly brisk.
 "Now, where's this cable we're supposed to splice?"

-Iffy had hoped that Wales would bring out his toolboxes---she was itching to examine their contents in detail---but instead, he studied the hacked-off ends of the backstay cable with a hand-held smart lens that highlighted the worse of the damage in garish reds and yellows.
+Iffy had hoped that Wales would bring out his toolboxes—she was itching to examine their contents in detail—but instead, he studied the hacked-off ends of the backstay cable with a hand-held smart lens that highlighted the worse of the damage in garish reds and yellows.
 Iffy wanted to tell him that the damage wasn't her fault, but she bit back her words.
-There was no way she could tell him that without saying that it had been Uncle Jack, and as much as she wanted him to think well of her as a mechanic, no self-respecting sailor would ever cast shade on her captain in front of a passenger.
+There was no way she could say that without pointing the finger at Uncle Jack, and as much as she wanted him to think well of her as a mechanic, no self-respecting sailor would ever cast shade on her captain in front of a passenger.

 "All right," Wales said,
 slipping the magnifier back into one of his coat's many pockets.
-"What's the plan: splice, clamp, strap, or weld?"
+"What's the plan—splice, clamp, strap, or weld?"

-"I was thinkin I could splice it?"
+"I was thinkin' I could splice it?"
 Iffy ventured hesitantly.
 When Wales nodded
 she fished a roll of twisted eight-gauge cable from her bag of odds and ends and dug around to find a wire cutter and a pair of needle-nosed pliers.